TreyBastian/.dotfiles/README.md

 # Trey's Dotfiles
+> [!WARNING]
+> This is my branch to toy with AI features with ollama,
+> Use these at your own risk

 These are all of my dotfiles.
 This works for me, it might not work for you.
 I suggest taking these configurations and tweaking them to work for you.